 As I said, our spring weather can be unpredictable.
 I’ve included pieces I can layer on cooler days and a few tanks and t-shirts for warmer days.
 It was important that most pieces coordinate with each other so I have more combination options.

 I prefer tops in longer, loose-fitting styles, that work with jeans or leggings.
-My preference for colors are dark neutrals like black and grey, and darker jewel tones.
+My preferences for colors are dark neutrals like black and grey, and darker jewel tones.

 - Black tunic tank – similar